 Bose.
 It’s a household name with brand power, and for good reason: much like Apple, Bose understands how to manufacture user-friendly products and has developed an ecosystem to further streamline usability.
 While the company has some excellent consumer headphones out there, today we’re talking about the best Bose speakers on the market.
 Home theater enthusiasts and outdoorsy folk alike are bound to find something to suit their needs.

-Editor’s note: this best Bose speakers list was updated on January 9, 2021, to update FAQs.
+Editor’s note: this best Bose speakers list was updated April 9, 2021, to address new Bose products.

 The Bose Portable Home Speaker is the best Bose speaker